-"The automation capabilities of blockchain, notably through smart contracts, streamlined operations like procedures.
-Audits need less time and resources when transactions and financial data are independently and effectively verified by auditors.
+"The automation capabilities of blockchain, notably through smart contracts, streamlined operations like invoicing, payment, and contract execution."

+Easily Verifiable Financial Records: The verification of financial data is made simpler by blockchain transparency and cryptographic verification procedures.
+Audits needless time and resources when transactions and financial data are independently and effectively verified by auditors.
 This simplicity of verification improves audit effectiveness while also bolstering compliance efforts and fostering confidence in the veracity of financial reporting.
 The evidence regarding this point is shown as follows: